-Interest expense decreased to \$17.2 million in the first quarter of 2011 from \$17.4 million in the first quarter of 2010 primarily due to the net effects of decreased average borrowings under our revolving credit facilities, and changes in currency exchange rates.
+Interest expense decreased to \$15.9 million in the second quarter of 2011 from \$17.0 million in the second quarter of 2010 and decreased to \$33.1 million in the first six months of 2011 from \$34.4 million in the first six months of 2010 primarily due to the net effects of decreased average borrowings under our revolving credit facilities, the prepayment of a portion of the 6.5% Senior Secured Notes in the first quarter of 2011 and changes in currency exchange rates.
 Excluding the effect of currency exchange rates, we expect interest expense will continue to be lower in 2011 as compared to 2010 due to continued lower average balances of outstanding borrowings at Valhi parent in 2011 and lower interest rates on the redeemed Senior Notes.

-Provision for Income Taxes (Benefit) - Our income tax provision was \$30.7 million in the first quarter of 2011 compared to a benefit of \$30.0 million in the first quarter of 2010.
+Provision for Income Taxes (Benefit) - Our income tax provision was \$41.6 million in the second quarter of 2011 compared to \$11.8 million in the second quarter of 2010 and \$72.3 million in the first six months of 2011 compared to a benefit of \$18.2 million in the first six months of 2010.
 Our tax rate varies as the contribution of income from our business units changes.
 In the first quarter of 2011, we recognized a \$2.1 million provision for deferred income taxes related to the undistributed earnings of CompX's Canadian subsidiary attributable to the \$7.5 million patent litigation settlement gain.
 See Notes 12 and 14 to our Condensed Consolidated Financials Statements.
-Our income tax benefit in 2010 includes a \$35.2 million income tax benefit related to a European Court ruling that resulted in the favorable resolution of certain income tax issues in Germany and an increase in the amount of our German corporate and trade tax net operating loss carryforwards.
+Our income tax benefit in the first six months of 2010 includes a \$35.2 million income tax benefit related to a European Court ruling that resulted in the favorable resolution of certain income tax issues in Germany and an increase in the amount of our German corporate and trade tax net operating loss carry forwards.
 Our income tax provision in the first quarter of 2010 also includes an aggregate \$1.9 million provision for deferred income taxes on the pre-2005 undistributed earnings of our Taiwanese subsidiary.

 We have substantial net operating loss carryforwards in Germany (the equivalent of \$952 million for German corporate purposes and \$349 million for German trade tax purposes at December 31, 2010).
-At March 31, 2011, we have concluded that no deferred income tax asset valuation allowance is required to be recognized with respect to such carryforwards, principally because (i) such carryforwards have an indefinite carryforward period, (ii) we have utilized a portion of such carryforwards during the most recent three-year period and (iii) we currently expect to utilize the remainder of such carryforwards over the long term.
+At June 30, 2011, we have concluded that no deferred income tax asset valuation allowance is required to be recognized with respect to such carryforwards, principally because (i) such carryforwards have an indefinite carryforward period, (ii) we have utilized a portion of such carryforwards during the most recent three-year period and (iii) we currently expect to utilize the remainder of such carryforwards over the long term.
 However, prior to the complete utilization of such carryforwards, particularly if the economic recovery were to be short-lived or we were to generate losses in our German operations for an extended period of time, it is possible that we might conclude the benefit of such carryforwards would no longer meet the more-likely-than-not recognition criteria, at which point we would be required to recognize a valuation allowance against some or all of the then-remaining tax benefit associated with the carryforwards.